-Hardware-based calibration systems can be very accurate, but most of the time, they're a bit on the pricey side for casual use.
+Hardware-based calibration systems can be very accurate, but most of the time, they're a bit on the pricey side for casual use (though inexpensive models are available).
 But that doesn't mean you have to suffer from bad colors.
 With a little bit of help from software-based calibration systems, you can ensure your monitor is at least in the right ballpark, so that under careful scrutiny, the images you see on your display are a pretty close match to the original versions.

 ICC Color Profiles